specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot diagnostics logs**.

 When users have an issue and aren't able to send Copilot feedback logs to Microsoft, you can submit feedback logs on their behalf.
 The data includes prompts and generated responses, relevant content samples, and log files.
-When you use this feature to send feedback logs, it temporarily overrides any user level feedback policy.
+When you use this scenario to send feedback logs, it temporarily overrides any user level feedback policy.

 :::image type="content" source="media/microsoft-365-copilot-page/microsoft-365-admin-center-copilot-diagnostics-log.png" alt-text="Screenshot that allows admins to collect Microsoft 365 Copilot diagnostic logs in the Microsoft 365 admin center." :::